 There are plenty of machine learning tools online that can help you automatically analyze NPS responses.
-MonkeyLearn, for example, offers various text classifiers that can categorize NPS responses into pre-defined groups according to their content.
-Some of the most popular text classifiers are:
+MonkeyLearn, for example, offers various text analysis tools that can categorize NPS responses into pre-defined groups according to their content.

 Topic analysis interprets and categorizes large collections of text according to individual topics or themes.
 For example: